 Hurt in a Serious Offshore Oil Rig Accident?
 We Help Workers Nationwide.

 The oil drilling industry, critical for crude petroleum exploration, drilling, and well completion, employs offshore workers who operate and manage equipment up until the point of shipment to refineries.
 However, it's also among the most perilous sectors to work in.
 Offshore drilling rigs are particularly vulnerable to blowouts, which can cause severe, sometimes fatal burns.
 Furthermore, the use of defective or inadequately maintained equipment, machinery, and pipelines poses significant risks, leading to serious injuries or even wrongful deaths.
 Additionally, drilling workers are exposed to the danger of falls, including from heights such as derricks.
-Our oil rig injury attorneys are adamant that urgent reforms are necessary to mitigate these risks and ensure the safety of workers in this hazardous industry.
+Our Houston oil rig injury attorneys are adamant that urgent reforms are necessary to mitigate these risks and ensure the safety of workers.

 Millions Recovered for Victims of Serious Oil Rig Accidents

-Since our founding, our oil rig accident lawyers have earned a reputation for winning some of the largest verdicts in these types of cases.
+Since our founding, our oil rig accident lawyers have earned a reputation for winning some of the largest verdicts in these types of claims.
 We are leaders in personal injury and maritime law and have won more than $20 billion for our clients, including those involved in serious oil rig accidents.
 For example, we once reached a $12.5 million settlement on behalf of an offshore worker who fell from a defective piece of equipment while working on an oil rig overseas.
 He suffered serious back and head injuries as a result and turned to our firm for help.
 We not only helped him get medical care, but we also overcame several legal hurdles.
 In the end, we reached a settlement that will take care of him for life.

 Some other oil rig accident victories we have won for our clients include:

-• $10 million settlement for the family of a rig worker who suffered a fatal heat stroke.
+$10 million settlement for the family of a rig worker who suffered a fatal heat stroke.

-• $7.5 million settlement for a man who broke his neck while working on an oil rig.
+$7.5 million settlement for a man who broke his neck while working on an oil rig.

-• $6.25 million settlement for a worker injured during the use of a basket lift on an oil rig.
+$6.25 millionsettlement for a worker injured during the use of a basket lift on an oil rig.

-• $5 million settlement for a man who was injured by an uncovered manhole in the walkway.
+$5 million settlement for a man who was injured by an uncovered manhole in the walkway.

-• $3.8 million verdict for an oil rig worker injured in a basket transfer gone wrong.
+$3.8 million verdict for an oil rig worker injured in a basket transfer gone wrong.

 Helping After the Catastrophic Deepwater Horizon Oil Rig Accident